 Evolution and Behavioural Biology

-My research focuses on the evolution of sociality in lizards with a particular interest in the role of kin recognition.
-Specifically, I am interested in the role of kin recognition itself, its importance in the early evolution of sociality and how it becomes refined as social systems become increasingly complex.
-While I am based at the University of Tasmania in Hobart (BEER group), my field and experimental work takes place at the Macquarie University in Sydney (Lizardlab).
+During my PhD, I focussed on kin recognition itself, its importance in the early evolution of sociality and how it was refined as social systems became increasingly complex.
+While I was based at the University of Tasmania in Hobart (BEER group), my field and experimental work took place at Macquarie University in Sydney (Lizardlab).
+I am currently working on getting this work published!

-• PhD in Biological sciences
+PhD in Biological sciences

 University of Tasmania, Australia

-• MSc in Behaviour and Evolutionary Biology
+MSc in Behaviour and Evolutionary Biology

 University of Antwerp, Belgium

-• BSc in Biology
+BSc in Biology

 University of Antwerp, Belgium